danielorn/container-intro/lab1.2/README.md

 [http://localhost:1980](http://localhost:1980) Should now give you a custom "hello world" page.

-Kill the web container using the following command
+Stop the web container using the following command
 ```
-docker kill web && docker rm web
+docker stop web && docker rm web
 ```